PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Pointers/Lecture/english.md

 Now compile and run the code using the shell.

 Void is an unkown type (but it also stands for "no input" in functions).
-By using `void` for the pointer type we can point to any array in memory!
+By using `void` for the pointer type we can point to any type of array!

-When we use the void pointer `void*`, we have to know the type though.
-Otherwise we wouldn't know how much to offset in memory to get the next element in an array!
-So we cast the type (aka convert the type) with this line of code `(char*)`.
+When we use the void pointer `void*` to an array, we do have to know the type to be able to print it, otherwise we wouldn't know how much to offset in memory to get the next element in the array!
+So we cast the type (aka convert the type) with this line of code `(char*)`, inside of `printf`.

-If we hold onto an `int` using a void pointer we will reference the first byte of the 4 bytes in an `int`.

 # Getting Input
 The main function gets input from the shell.
 Except so far we haven't used this functionality.